Anessen/PSFalcon/Code-Examples.md

     }
 }
 ```
-Collect a list of hostnames from a CSV, using the column `Hostname`:
+Collect a list of hostnames from a CSV, using the column `Hostname`.
 ```powershell
 #Requires -Version 5.1
 param(